14A-C-Salus/Others/docs/Backend_services.md

 <b>Methods:</b>

 - ModifyComment(ModifyCommentRequest request) This method modifies the body of a comment made by the authenticated user.
 It takes a ModifyCommentRequest object as a parameter, which contains the comment ID and the new body.
 It returns a Comment object that represents the modified comment.
-If the comment doesn't exist or the authenticated user is not the author of the comment, an exception will be thrown.
 - CreateCommentListByAuthenticatedEmail: This method retrieves a list of comments directed to the authenticated user.
 It returns a List of Comment objects.
 If the authenticated user doesn't exist or there are no comments for the user, an empty list will be returned.
 - DeleteCommentById(int commentId): This method deletes a comment made by the authenticated user.
 It takes the ID of the comment as a parameter.
-If the comment doesn't exist or the authenticated user is not the author or recipient of the comment, an exception will be thrown.
 - StartOrStopFollow(UnFollowFollowRequest request): This method allows the authenticated user to follow or unfollow another user.
 It takes an UnFollowFollowRequest object as a parameter, which contains the email address of the user to follow/unfollow.
-If the user to follow/unfollow doesn't exist or the authenticated user is attempting to follow themselves, an exception will be thrown.
 - SendComment(WriteCommentRequest request) This method allows the authenticated user to send a comment to another user.
 It takes a WriteCommentRequest object as a parameter, which contains the email address of the recipient and the comment body.
 It returns a Comment object that represents the sent comment.
-If the recipient user doesn't exist, an exception will be thrown.

 <b>Exceptions:</b>

 - "Comment doesn't exist." - Thrown when a comment with the specified ID doesn't exist.
 - "You do not have permission to modify the comment." - Thrown when the authenticated user does not have permission to modify the specified comment.
-- "You do not have permission to delete the comment." - Thrown when the authenticated user does not have permission to delete the specified comment.
+- ` `"You do not have permission to delete the comment." - Thrown when the authenticated user does not have permission to delete the specified comment.
 - "Auth to follow doesn't exist." - Thrown when an Auth object with the specified email address doesn't exist.
 - "You need to create a user profile first!" - Thrown when the authenticated user doesn't have a user profile and tries to perform an action that requires one.
 - "Invalid 'toAuth' email." - Thrown when an invalid email address is passed to the SendComment method.